dyne/sud/README.md

 "super-user powers" to execute things as root on the system it is installed.

+Main differences compared to sudo:

+- Easier audit thanks to literate development methodology
+- Fewer lines of code, fewer features, fewer dependencies
+- No plugin system, not even dynamic linking of libraries
+- No configuration file, no parsers
+- Public domain licensing

+It doesn't covers all use-cases addressed by sudo, but a few common situations in which multi-user privilege isolation is a necessary and sufficient condition to safely operate a local or remote machine.

 ## Methodology

 SUD is designed for security: it leverages all possible measures to